Life As a Medical and Clinical Laboratory Technologist

 - Conduct medical research under direction of microbiologist or biochemist.

-Medical and Clinical Laboratory Technologists state the following job skills are important in their day-to-day work.
+When polled, Medical and Clinical Laboratory Technologists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.